wanghmin/wanghmin2.github.io/content/publication/fratarcangeli-2018-pis/index.md

   accuracy, robustness and performance.
 Practical examples are provided throughout the course, in particular how to apply the depicted solvers to Projective Dynamics and Position-based Dynamics, two recent and popular physics models for elastic materials.
+summary: This course introduces students and practitioners to several parallel iterative techniques to tackle Physics-based animation of elastic materials and achieve elastic deformations in real-time.
 tags:
 - GPU acceleration
 - Jacobi method